tanaykulkarni27/Competitive-programming/Interview.md

        </table>
 <a href="https://github.com/tanaykulkarni27/Python-Coding/blob/master/Nearest%20Points.py">View Solution</a>
 <hr>
-find the number of unival tree in the given tree for example :=- <br>
+find the number of unival tree in the given tree<br>
+for example :=- <br>
 this tree is unival tree
 <br>